wd-bootcamp/cohort-template/docs/bootcamp-info-en.md

 ## Slack

-Slack is our daily written communication tool.
-It can be accessed via app or web, with the app preferred.
-We are not alone on the server; there are other courses from Cologne, Munich, and Hamburg, as well as many alumni.
+Slack is our primary written communication tool.
+It can be accessed via app or web, with the app being preferred.
+We share the server with other courses from Cologne, Munich, and Hamburg, as well as many alumni.
 Each course has its own private channel.

-- **Profile: Profile** pictures make it more personal :-)
+- **Profile:** Adding profile pictures makes it more personal. :-)
-- **Absence:** Communicate via Slack, if possible, discuss with coaches early if planned.
+- **Absence:** Communicate absences via Slack.
+If planned, discuss them with the coaches early.

 ## A Small Rule: